Television in Taiwan

 Television in Taiwan is primarily in Chinese and English.
 It is delivered through analog and digital, cable, IPTV, and the Internet.

+History

+Television began in 1962 with the Network of Educational Television, followed by Taiwan Television (BET-21) on 10 October that year.
+By 1972, when there were three television stations in operation (TTV, CTV, CTS), one quarter of the national population (at the time estimated to be at 15 million) had a television set.
+It was, however, plagued by problems such as the spread of crime and violence, like what happened in the United States.

 Digital television

 Digital television launched terrestrially throughout Taiwan on 1 July 2004, using the European DVB-T system.
 After years of simulcasting, Taiwan replaced American analogue broadcasting system NTSC with a digital system by 2014.
 The Republic of China Cabinet approved a measure mandating that all new televisions are to be equipped with a digital television tuner from 2006.
 The rule applied to TVs measuring between 21 and 29 inches in 2007, and to sets of all sizes in 2008.
 To assist lower-income families with the switch to digital television, the government provided NT$300 million in aid to purchase converters or for the purchase of new digital televisions.
 In February 2009, the National Communications Commission proposed amendments to the Cable Television Act; they include mandating cable companies to provide free set-top boxes.